Ecohackerfarm/powerplant/docs/dev_docs.markdown

   - Combination of type and compatibility allows the program to make intelligent suggestions especially when there are more than two plants in a bed.
   - CompanionshipMechanism.description is a human-readable description of the companionship mechanism that is specific to the given plant pair.
-  - TODO: Companionship/CompanionshipMechanism could have a property for storing references to scientific publications, informational websites, etc.
-  - TODO: Can the list of CompanionshipMechanism documents be replaced by a list of tags, like in Crop.functions?
+TODO: Fix some conventions for this, should there be something special in the format, to use or not to use binomial names, etc.
+  - TODO: Fix the format for references.
+Should be easy to get the PDF from Sci-Hub.
 - Bed.environment_type can be used to specify if the bed is in greenhouse or if it is outside in the garden.
 - Crop document is used to specify the innate properties of a crop, in contrast